 - Large schools of alewife will continue to move from cold depths of Lakes Erie and Ontario to nearshore areas in preparation for spawning.

 Amphibians & Reptiles:

 - Breeding choruses of spring peepers, western chorus frogs, northern leopard frogs, and American toads will continue this week.

-- The raucous calls of gray treefrogs (similar in quality to red-bellied woodpecker calls) will join the fray this week.
+- The raucous calls of gray treefrogs (similar in quality to red-bellied woodpecker calls) will join the fray.

 - Watch for painted turtles basking on logs, especially during cool but sunny periods.